Lino-OTM/First-Mobile-Responsive/README.md

 # First-Mobile-Responsive

-This is my first mobile responsive design only using HTML and CSS.
+This is my first mobile responsive design.

 I created this on my first course, and I tried to make the most of my knowledge using HTML and CSS.